padresmurfa/clux/README.md

 The most appropriate response for the host application would be to output the exception's error message, followed by the usage help message.

+ParserException contains fields specifying the input, the next unparsed positional argument index, and the remaining arguments that were not parsed.

 #### Example:

 ```C#